freeCodeCamp/wiki-generator/README.md

 ## Update Live Wiki

-If you just want to update the live wiki without making changes then just follow the steps and **skipt step 7**.
+If you just want to deploy without previwing first then run `npm run just-deploy`.